2025 Legislative Session Bill Summaries

 Finally, the bill restores the TeachIowa job posting site that was replaced by the IowaWORKS site several years ago.

 IASB is registered in support of the bill.
 We like all the commonsense fixes throughout the bill and appreciate that they were made as districts navigate the new teacher salary minimums.
-The bill passed the House by a vote of 96-1.
+The bill passed the Senate by a vote of 47-0.
+A small technical amendment by the Senate sent the bill back to the House for their concurrence.

 HF 865—Bullying and Harassment Definition: This bill changes the definition of bullying and harassment by removing the words “based on any actual or perceived trait or characteristic of the student.”
 Bullying and harassment must be targeted and repeated behavior.

 IASB is registered undecided.
 We’re not sure why the change is needed but think districts will still be able to protect students from bullying and harassment in all forms, even with the new definition.
-The bill passed the House by a vote of 64-33.
+The bill passed the House by a vote of 64-33 and passed the Senate Education Committee.

 HF 883—Feminine Hygiene Products in Schools: This bill requires districts to put feminine hygiene products in half of school bathrooms that serve students in grades 6-12.
 There is an appropriation to fund this mandate through the 27–28 school year.

 IASB is registered in support of the bill.
 This is a need for students, and we appreciate that it’s a funded mandate.
-The bill passed the House Education Committee.
+The bill passed the House Education Committee and was referred to House Appropriations.

 HF 884—Allowing Chaplains in Schools: This bill would allow school districts to employ a chaplain to provide support and services to students.
 Districts cannot require the chaplain to have a license or certification issued by the BOEE.
 They will be required to undergo a background check.
 Districts cannot require students to utilize the chaplain’s support or services.
-An amendment clarifies that a chaplain cannot serve in place of a school counselor.
+A chaplain cannot serve in place of a school counselor.

 SF 64—Budget Guarantee for Districts Impacted by Natural Disaster: This bill would allow districts to remain on the budget guarantee for an additional year if they are in a declared natural disaster area.